Do I Need To Replace Rotors With Pads? Find The Answers

 Most manufacturers recommend the replacement of both and many car servicing will also suggest the same.
 But, do you have to change rotors when changing brake pads every time?
 Not necessarily.

 Brake pads and rotors work together but they wear out separately.
-When the brake pads show symptoms of going awry, you have to inspect the condition of the rotor to see if they need the fixing too.
+When the brake pads show symptoms of going awry, you have to inspect the condition of the rotor to see if they need fixing too.

 >> Finding a cheap used car in good conditions here <<

-Brake rotors have to maintain a minimum thickness for functioning safely.
-You will find the recommended measurement stamped on the rotor.
-It needs immediate replacement if the depth is below the minimum level or close the borderline.
+It needs immediate replacement if the depth is below the minimum level or close to the borderline.
 Ask the mechanic to burnish the new pads into the new rotors to make them compatible with each other and achieve the optimal braking performance.

 You don’t need to change the rotors if they still have enough thickness.